-Ocean State Stories is seeking qualified freelance writers — and we will pay for your work, with rates dependent on the amount of time to report and write, and the length of the completed story (we look for stories in the 1,500 to 2,000 word range, but they can be shorter or, in rare cases, longer).
+Ocean State Stories is seeking qualified freelance writers — and we will pay for your work.
+We look for stories in the 1,500 to 2,000 word range.

 Accepted and published stories will be copyrighted by Salve Regina University and the writer assigns us those rights and agrees to not publish anywhere else without our explicit permission.
 We require freelancers to sign an agreement that specifies this.

-Some stories will also be published by our print partners, including The Warwick Beacon, The Cranston Herald, and the Johnston SunRise.
+Some stories will also be published by our print partners, including the Warwick Beacon, The Cranston Herald, and the Johnston SunRise; and our other publication partners, including ecoRI News, RINewsToday, East Greenwich News, RINews Today, Rhode Island Current, The Providence Eye and Ocean State Media( formerly Rhode Island PBS/The Public’s Radio).
+We are founding members of the Rhode Island News Collaborative.
 We also support our writers with our extensive social media channels.

 What kinds of stories is Ocean State Stories looking for?